jss367/blog/_posts/2018-10-10-Software-I-Use.md

 Grammarly
 * Pretty good.
 I hope it keeps getting better as natural language processing improves

-* Clover
+Clover
-** this is really helpful but it's sketchy.
+* This is really helpful but it's sketchy.
 It always alerts my antivirus software so I don't recommend it.
-I'm looking for an alternative
+I'm looking for an alternative.
+It's got adware.

 * [Google Earth](https://www.google.com/earth/)